🚧 App in Alpha. Features subject to change/break without notice.

 URL-as-a-File Metaphor

-Under this metaphor, canonical URLs are the equivelant of having the GIF spec include a handful of predefined GIFs which could be accessed by simply writing their canonical name as plain text and giving the file a .gif extension.
-Any GIF reader would have to store a copy of these GIFs for this case.
+Under this metaphor, canonical URLs are a bit strange - the equivalent of having a GIF spec that includes a handful of predefined GIFs which can be accessed by simply writing their name as plain text and giving the file a .gif extension.
+All GIF readers would then have to store a table containing all these premade GIFs according to their name.

-This would be unusual behavior for a file spec but its expected behavior for web URLs.
+This would be unusual behavior for a file type like GIF, but its expected behavior when fetching web URLs.

 Use Cases for Canonical URLs